-If you own a unit in a bare land condominium, buildings and at least part of the landscaping are likely inside the unit boundaries.
-The condominium corporation may establish standards for the type of construction, appearance or safety of buildings constructed on each unit but in general, you will be fully responsible for the costs of the construction, repair and maintenance of your buildings.
-However, the exterior repair and maintenance obligations of these bare land units may be transferred to the condominium corporation by passing properly worded bylaws, for example, where the owners think it would be cost effective for all owners to contract with one party for the maintenance of all buildings.
+In a bare land condominium, buildings occupied by a unit owner and at least part of the landscaping are usually inside the unit boundaries.
+The condominium corporation may establish standards for the type of construction, appearance or safety of buildings constructed on each unit but in general, the individual unit owners are fully responsible for the costs of the construction, repair and maintenance of their buildings.
+However, the exterior repair and maintenance obligations of the individual bare land unit owners may be transferred to the condominium corporation by passing properly worded bylaws, for example, where the owners think it would be cost effective for all owners to contract with one party for the maintenance of all buildings.

-If your condominium corporation is not required or authorized by its bylaws to repair and maintain the structures within the unit boundaries, funds for their repair and maintenance will not be included in the capital reserve fund requirements.
+If a bare land condominium corporation is not required or authorized by its bylaws to repair and maintain the structures within the unit boundaries, funds for their repair and maintenance should not be calculated into the capital reserve fund requirements.